1ijack/BatchMajeek/README.md

 - [mvlinks.bat](./mvlinks.bat ) -- Recursively moves directory tree
   - Moves all: files, directories and all of their hardlinks
   - Unhide/Rehide objects during move.
-  - Requires sysinternals "[findlinks.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/findlinks )" to expose all hardlinks.
+  - For now, requires sysinternals "[findlinks.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/findlinks )" to expose all hardlinks.
   - DOES NOT remove the old tree on purpose
 - [pidme.cmd](./pidme.cmd ) -- Launches command and returns it's PID using powershell
 - [raw2res.bat](./raw2res.bat ) -- Uses ffmpeg.exe to duplicate same images with different base heights
+- [RemoveEmpties.bat](./RemoveEmpties.bat ) -- Removes Empty Files/SubDirectories from the defaulted/given path(s)
+  - My use-case: remove leftover files/dirs from the temp directories
+  - determines whether file is empty (by file size)
+  - determines whether directory is empty.
+This detection is somewhat slow at the moment, I may improve the detection at a later date.